HackYourFutureBelgium/sql-database/week2/README.md

 - **string**: `TEXT`
 - **date and time**: `DATE` for dates (`2024-06-13`), `DATETIME` for dates with time (`2024-06-13T20:59:56.756Z`)

 For example, we could store:
 - `author.name` as `TEXT`
 - `ratings.score` as `INTEGER`
 - `book.published_on` as `DATE`

-After we've decided on which data types to use for all columns, we need to think on how to *restrict* them using **constraints**.
-We usually do this according to what makes in our domain.
+After we've decided on which data types to use for all columns, we need to think about how to *restrict* them using **constraints**.
+We usually do this according to what makes sense in our domain.

 For example, we can set:
 - `book.isbn` as `UNIQUE` (no 2 books have the same ISBN) and `NOT NULL` (a book *must* have an ISBN)